gnpy.core

 - Returns:

-- Tuple[float, float, float, float, float]: A tuple containing:
+Tuple[float, float, float, float, float]

-- gnpy.core.network.compute_tilt_using_previous_and_next_spans(prev_node, next_node, design_bands: Dict[str, float], input_powers: Dict[str, float], equipment: dict, network: DiGraph, prev_weight: float = 1.0, next_weight: float = 0) Tuple[Dict[str, float], Dict[str, float]] ¶
+- gnpy.core.network.compute_tilt_using_previous_and_next_spans(prev_node: Fiber | Roadm | Fused | Edfa | Transceiver, next_node: Fiber | Roadm | Fused | Edfa | Transceiver, design_bands: Dict[str, float], input_powers: Dict[str, float], equipment: dict, network: DiGraph, prev_weight: float = 1.0, next_weight: float = 0) Tuple[Dict[str, float], Dict[str, float]]

-Compute the power deviation per band and the tilt target based on previous and next spans.
+Computes the power deviation per band and the tilt target based on previous and next spans.

 - Returns:

-- Tuple[Dict[str, float], Dict[str, float]]:
+Tuple[Dict[str, float], Dict[str, float]]

-- gnpy.core.network.edfa_nf(gain_target: float, amp_params) float ¶
+- gnpy.core.network.edfa_nf(gain_target: float, amp_params) float

 Calculates the noise figure (NF) of an EDFA (Erbium-Doped Fiber Amplifier) based on the specified gain target and amplifier parameters.